stan-hua/CytoImageNet/README.md

 To increase image diversity and class size, we take 1-4 crops per image of different scale, preferably.
 Since microscopy images are not center-focused, we split the image into 4 non-overlapping windows.
 For each window, we randomly choose the crop size based on a scaling factor from [1/2, 1/4, 1/8, 1/16], making sure that crop sizes are above 70x70 pixels.
 Then we take the random crop from anywhere in the window.
 Crops are filtered for artifacts (completely white/black, too dark).
 Each crop is normalized once again with respect to the 0.1th and 99.9th percentile pixel intensity.

 We extract **ImageNet features** and use **UMAPs** (a dimensionality reduction method) to visualize the effects of our chosen upsampling method on 20 randomly chosen classes.
-After upsampling, it becomes more difficult for ImageNet features to separate images in each class.
+After upsampling, we increase the diversity of our classes by introducing different resolutions (scaling).
+Notice that it becomes more difficult for ImageNet features to separate images in each class.

 ![upsampling_effects](https://user-images.githubusercontent.com/63123494/130719806-e36fe929-f4b0-49de-b19d-3a5203e71851.png)

 **RELEVANT CODE**: [`prepare_dataset.py`](https://github.com/stan-hua/CytoImageNet/blob/12e43ae03e7a303974faa6803711063b21e402ca/scripts/prepare_dataset.py), [`feature_extraction.py`](https://github.com/stan-hua/CytoImageNet/blob/12e43ae03e7a303974faa6803711063b21e402ca/scripts/feature_extraction.py), [`visualize_classes.py`](https://github.com/stan-hua/CytoImageNet/blob/12e43ae03e7a303974faa6803711063b21e402ca/scripts/visualize_classes.py)

+---

+### Quality Control
+Pre-upsampling, we discard PIL unreadable images from potential images.

+Post-upsampling, we remove the following kinds of images:
+1. **Uniform**/constant images (*only 1 unique pixel intensity*)
+2. **Binary masks** (*only 2 unique pixel intensities*)
+3. **Dim**/empty images
+> * We filter out dim images by excluding images whose 75th percentile pixel intensity is equal to 0.
+Intuitively, this would suggest that most of the image is dark.
+'75th percentile' was chosen based on plotting examples of dim images and experimenting with different thresholds.
 ---

 ## Model Training